Skip to main content

 kubectl -n kube-system create serviceaccount <serviceaccount_name>

-2. Create a ClusterRoleBinding (group for the new user) and add a role with administrator rights (cluster-admin):
+2. Create a ClusterRoleBinding (a group for the new user) and add a role with administrator rights (cluster-admin):

 kubectl create clusterrolebinding <clusterrolebinding_name> --clusterrole=cluster-admin --serviceaccount=kube-system:<serviceaccount_name>

-3. Get the name of the secret of the created ServiceAssociate that holds the token:
+3. Get the name of the secret of the created ServiceAccount that stores the token:

 kubectl -n kube-system apply -f - <<EOF